Brian-Pho/CR4-DL/content/posts/books/nonviolent-communication/index.md

     - The actions we observe that affect our well-being.
     - How we feel in relation to what we observe.
     - The needs, values, desires that create our feelings.
-    - The concrete actions we request in order to enrich our lives.
+    - The concrete actions we request to enrich our lives.
 - Two parts of NVC
     - Expressing honesty
     - Receiving emphatically